topazus/marqov/doc/index.rst

    }
    </style>

-The MARQOV Frameqork documentation
+The MARQOV Framework documentation
 ==========================

 Welcome to the official documentation of the MARQOV Framework!

 MARQOV is made up of two components:
   * The MARQOV High Performance Code
   * The pyMARQOV Easy Analysis Toolkit

 .. image:: ./_static/icon_regular.svg